 The three kinds of seller you don’t want to be:

-The Product-pusher, who will sell any product or service to their customers, whether the customer needs them or not.
+The Product-pusher will sell any product or service to their customers, whether the customer needs them or not.
 This is being neither sympathetic nor empathetic and will drive customers away.

-The Over-seller, who is prepared to say anything to make a sale, even if it’s not true.
+The Over-seller is prepared to say anything to make a sale, even if it’s not true.
 Again, this seller is neither sympathetic nor empathetic; they only care about the sale.

-This is the kind of seller you want to be; someone who discovers the problems customers are experiencing and offers solutions in the form of products or services.
+The Problem-solver seller is someone who discovers the problems customers are experiencing and offers solutions in the form of products or services.
 This seller is empathetic and sensitive to the unique situation of each of their customers.

 How to become a Problem-solver seller: